 Earagail Arts Festival, in association with Paradigm, presents John Grant.

-We are pleased to announce that John Grant will still be coming to Donegal to perform his rare, stripped-back live show as part of the festival.
+We are pleased to announce that John Grant will still due to perform his rare, stripped-back live show in Donegal in 2021.

 The renowned Michigan-born performer was originally set to play songs from across his celebrated career during last year’s line-up.
 But like so many events across the globe, the tour was put on hold.

-Thankfully, we look forward to presenting John Grant at An Grianán Theatre on the opening night of our 2021 festival, Sunday, 4th July, 8pm.
+Thankfully, we look forward to presenting John Grant at An Grianán Theatre on Friday, 15th October, 8pm.

 There’s much else to tell about Grant: how the demise of his first band The Czars led him to abandon music for five years before an instantly acclaimed solo career, chart success (Grey Tickles… went Top Five in the UK) and a Best International Male Solo Artist nomination at the 2014 BRITS alongside Eminem and Justin Timberlake.